aalertubella/aalertubella.github.io/index.md

 You can reach me at andrea dot aler at umu dot se .
 You can find me in room D418, 4th floor of MIT-huset in Umeå University.

 ## Current Events and Calls
-* [First AEQUITAS Workshop on Fairness and Bias in AI | co-located with ECAI 2023](https://aequitas-aod.github.io/aequitas-ecai23.github.io/).
+* [First AEQUITAS Workshop on Fairness and Bias in AI (co-located with ECAI 2023)](https://aequitas-aod.github.io/aequitas-ecai23.github.io/).
 Paper submission deadline: June 18th, 2023.

 * [Topical collection at Ethics and Information Technology: The Culture of Trustworthy AI.
 Public debate, Education and Practical Learning](https://link.springer.com/collections/bheicacbbd).
 Deadline extended to June 2023.